elixir-lang/elixir-lang.github.com/_posts/2016-07-14-announcing-genstage.markdown

 |> Enum.to_list()
 ```

-While the above is helpful when working with large, possibly infinite collections, it still does not leverage concurrency.
+While the above is helpful when working with large or infinite collections, it still does not leverage concurrency.
 To address that, we are currently exploring a solution named [`GenStage.Flow`](https://hexdocs.pm/gen_stage/Experimental.GenStage.Flow.html), that allows us to express our computations similarly to streams, except they will run across multiple stages instead of a single process:

 ```elixir
 alias Experimental.GenStage.Flow